Dmitry Gindin: Expert and consultant in fine stringed instruments

 Violin by Guarneri del Gesù ‘Vieuxtemps’ c.1741

-Considerably younger than Stradivari, Bergonzi and Guarneri del Gesù began working for their own accounts about half a century after Stradivari; during most of Stradivari's arguably best years, their work is non-existent, little known, or described as 'early', and thus not nearly as well considered as their later output.
-In the meantime, their own best production coincides and overlaps; it is generally accepted that Bergonzi's best work comes from ca. 1732-1740 and that of Guarneri del Gesù from ca. 1735-1744.
+Considerably younger than Stradivari, both Bergonzi and Guarneri del Gesù began working independently about half a century later.
+During most of Stradivari's arguably finest years, their own output was either non-existent, little known, or regarded as "early," and therefore not nearly as highly esteemed as their later work.
+Their mature production coincides and overlaps: it is generally accepted that Bergonzi's best work dates from c.1732-1740, and Guarneri del Gesù's from c.1735-1744.

-Bergonzi's violin-making career, spanning over 30 years, has posed particular polemics, since not much more than a quarter of his 50 to 60 extant instruments retain their original labels, making them difficult to date.
-Most of del Gesù's labels, too, are difficult to authenticate, though due to his extant instruments being several times more plentiful than Bergonzi's, his are more easily classifiable into working periods.
+Bergonzi's violin-making career, which spanned over thirty years, has posed particular difficulties, since little more than a quarter of his fifty to sixty extant instruments retain their original labels, complicating attempts at secure dating.
+Most of del Gesù's labels are likewise problematic, yet because his surviving instruments are several times more numerous than Bergonzi's, they can be more readily classified into distinct working periods.

 violin by A. Stradivari ‘Lady Blunt’ 1721